 1. Online Language Teaching / E-Tutoring

 It is one of the best freelance language jobs.
-People across the world are interested in learning foreign languages for professional and personal purposes.
+People worldwide are interested in learning foreign languages for professional and personal purposes.

 Many cannot attend regular classes because of their work, family, etc. thus, they find it easy to learn a language online.

-No matter which foreign language you want to teach, you will always find some students.
+You will always find some students no matter which foreign language you want to teach.
 As an online tutor, you can offer an array of online language tutoring to students.

 For example, you can teach the Portuguese language to an Australian student from your residence in India, Portugal, Brazil, or elsewhere.

-If you possess a knack for teaching and exceptional command of a language, you can consider starting online language courses.
+You can consider starting online language courses if you possess a knack for teaching and exceptional command of a language.

-Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, Verbling, offer online teaching jobs.
+Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, and Verbling, offer online teaching jobs.

-All you have to do is register yourself and start taking foreign language lessons.
+All you have to do is register and start taking foreign language lessons.